Reviews You Can Rely On

 Our Verdict

 Usable space and adaptability are key features that set the Osprey Daylite Wheeled Duffel 40 apart from its peers, making it the clear choice for adventure travelers.
 It's super light, so more of its overall weight can be dedicated to hauling your stuff than similar carry-ons.
-And, it quickly converts from roller luggage to a duffel bag to a backpack.
-The Daylite's fabric shell is thin but reasonably durable, and it can swallow up everything from ski boots to climbing helmets and still have plenty of room for a few days worth of clothing.
+It quickly converts from roller luggage to a duffel bag and then to a backpack.
+The Daylite's fabric shell is thin but reasonably durable, and it can swallow up everything from ski boots to climbing helmets and still have plenty of room for a few days' worth of clothing.
 Its newer, larger wheels allow it to adapt to a wide variety of terrain, including dirt roads and gravel.
 And when the adventure is over, the Daylite takes up very little closet space.

 REASONS TO BUY